New report: How to build your prospecting database

 Lead gen and demand gen sound like the same thing, right?
 And they both help you generate leads.
 But there is a difference.

-In other words, demand generation tells people “this could be a problem for you” and lead generation says, “we have the solution to that problem”.
+In other words, demand generation tells people, “this could be a problem for you”, and lead generation says, “we have the solution to that problem”.

 Outbound lead generation strategies

 29% of marketers we spoke to said they associated the term “lead generation” with companies that use high-volume, spammy tactics.
-But much like marmite, it’s divisive… and in this case, it’s not a 50:50 split!
-71% said they felt like “lead generation” just meant any means by which to generate leads, and everyone wants leads, right?
-So, let’s look at some outbound lead generation strategies.
+But much like Marmite, it’s divisive… 71% said “lead generation” referred to any tactics used to generate leads, and everyone wants leads, right?

 Email marketing

 The key to good email outreach is a great B2B database and knowing and understanding your target audience.
-A thorough, up-to-date database of B2B contacts from your target audience means you’ll only contact people who actually want to be contacted and who would be interested in what you have to offer (also important for GDPR compliance).
-This is what makes the difference between that notion of spammy, mass emails and sending out good-quality emails to people who actually want to read them.
+A thorough, up-to-date database of B2B contacts from your target audience means you’ll only contact people who would be interested in what you offer (also important for GDPR compliance).
+It also helps make your messages personalised and relevant.

 Cold calling